mauro-mura/ara/README.md

 honest naming, and a taxonomy of what to keep vs. avoid in comments.
 Read it before opening a PR.

 ARA is developed with heavy AI assistance under human architectural review.
-Design decisions are recorded as ADRs in [`docs/adr/`](docs/adr/), and every change is expected to pass the checklist in [`docs/CODING-GUIDELINES.md`](docs/CODING-GUIDELINES.md).
-Commits carry `Co-Authored-By` trailers where that applies.
+Every change is expected to pass the checklist in [`docs/CODING-GUIDELINES.md`](docs/CODING-GUIDELINES.md).
 ---

 ## License